Conference Dates: 18-20 November 2022

 Conference Mode: Physical Meeting

-Venue: Hyderabad, India
+Venue: The Manohar, Begumpet, Hyderabad, India

 about imarc